MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 4. Compile to HTML to enjoy in a web browser.
 Compile to PDF to edit while traveling or away from the computer.
 5. Compiles with *texlive*; no extra packages required.

-## Status:
-Work in progress.

 ## Coming soon

 - Variant for biblatex.
-- Variants for org-mde.
-- Variants for typst.

 ## Sources of funding